What is Polyester?

 Recycling plastic bottles into polyester thread

-The polymerized material comes out of the machine in long ribbons, and you cut the ribbons into little chips and let them harden.
+This polymerized material comes out of the machine in long ribbons, and you cut the ribbons into little chips and let them harden.
 Then you melt the chips again and push the goo out through little holes to make thinner ribbons, and wind the thinner ribbons around spools.
 Then you heat the thinner ribbons and stretch them out to about five times their original length, to make them thin enough to use as thread to weave cloth.
+This seems complicated but it's actually less work than growing cotton and picking it and then spinning the cotton into thread.

 Since the 1960s, polyester has been the cheapest kind of cloth, and almost half of all the world's clothing is made of polyester.
 You are probably familiar with polyester mainly from team shirts like for soccer or basketball.

-Because we make polyester out of oil, polyester clothing will get more expensive as we run out of oil and it gets more expensive.
+Because we make polyester out of oil, polyester clothing will get more expensive as we run out of oil and oil gets more expensive.